What is International Forum for Wellbeing In Pregnancy (IFWIP)?

-International Forum for Wellbeing In Pregnancy (IFWIP) is a global initiative to create a society where every single mother (and her family) gets the most recent evidence-based scientific information, care and support with regards to mental health and wellbeing during pregnancy.
+International Forum for Wellbeing In Pregnancy (IFWIP) is a global initiative to create a society where every single mother (and her family) gets the most recent evidence-based scientific information, care and support with regards to wellbeing during pregnancy.

 This initiative is to reach out to every single pregnant mother, partner, and the family to inform them about the importance of mental wellbeing during the pregnancy and beyond.
 This would encourage them to adopt practices which could help in coping with stress better, reduce the incidence of severe mental health illnesses and ensure early recovery.
 This would also provide resources for more information and support.

 There is no universally agreed single definition of wellbeing.
 It is generally agreed that wellbeing includes, at the minimum, the following three factors:

 1) Frequent positive emotions, mood, and feelings

 2) Satisfaction with life, fulfillment and positive functioning